elfido/generator-express-middleware/README.md

 # express-middleware-generator
-Yeoman generator for ExpressJS middleware in ES6 (Requires at least Node 4)
+Yeoman generator for ExpressJS middleware in ES6 (Requires at least Node 4 to work or Node 5 to test)

 ## Requirements
-* Node 4 and above
+* **Node 5** or above
 * Gulp ```npm install -g gulp-cli```

 ## Features